 The surname Hacking was first found in Cornwall where the first record of the family was Robery Hokyn who was listed on the Ministers' Accounts of the Earldom of Cornwall in 1297.
 A few years later, John Hokyn was listed in the Subsidy Rolls of Suffolk in 1327.
 Many years later, Christopher Hockins and Abel Hockinge were listed on the Protestant Returns for Devon in 1642.

-Important Dates for the Hacking family
+Early History of the Hacking family

 This web page shows only a small excerpt of our Hacking research.
 Another 108 words (8 lines of text) covering the years 159 and 1591 are included under the topic Early Hacking History in all our PDF Extended History products and printed products wherever possible.